Medically reviewed by Drugs.com. Last updated on Nov 19, 2020.

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies performed to date have not demonstrated pediatrics-specific problems that would limit the usefulness of nelarabine in children .
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of nelarabine injection in children 1 year of age and older.
+However, safety and efficacy have not been established in children younger than 1 year of age.

-Although appropriate studies on the relationship of age to the effects of nelarabine have not been performed in the geriatric population, no geriatrics-specific problems have been documented to date.
-However, elderly patients are more likely to have age-related kidney problems, which may require caution in patients receiving nelarabine.
-Also, serious nervous system problems may be more likely to occur in the elderly .
+Although appropriate studies on the relationship of age to the effects of nelarabine injection have not been performed in the geriatric population, no geriatric-specific problems have been documented to date.
+However, elderly patients are more likely to have age-related kidney or nervous system problems, which may require caution and an adjustment in the dose for patients receiving nelarabine injection.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.